zhangkangbin/C_Study/1English/sentence.md

 I really love doing cardio exercise.
 Doing cardio is my daily routine, which helps me burn calories, slim down and keep fit.
 If you prefer exercise too, we can exercise together.

+If you keep exercising, it will make you more efficient.

 Those who have relevant experience will be preferred.
 If you are interested in it, please send your resume to "University.email.com".